The Lifetime Impact of Adverse Childhood Experiences

 As Surgeon General for the State of California, Dr. Nadine Burke Harris led the development and publication of of the The California Surgeon General’s report.
 The groundbreaking document lays out a first-in-the-nation roadmap to address ACEs and toxic stress through an evidence-based, cross-sector approach, and is a vital component of our overarching efforts to create a healthier California for All.
 This work has been a collaborative effort, driven by data and the rigorous application of science, while always keeping the person and family at the heart of decision-making.

 Dr. Nadine Burke Harris, California’s first Surgeon General, defines the toxic stress response and its potentially harmful impact on health, especially in children.
-She also discusses evidence-based practices that individuals can adopt to regulate the biological stress response and improve health outcomes.
-Part of the The ACEs Aware Video Storytelling Series.
+She also discusses evidence-based practices that individuals can adopt to regulate the biological stress response and improve health outcomes as part of the ACEs Aware Storytelling Series.

 ACE Training for Medical Professionals